-Create a UI5 Integration Card that Displays Data from the SAP Gateway Demo System
+Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 - How to create a card for SAP Build Work Zone using SAP Business Application Studio (BAS)